Where Have All the Fathers Gone?

 Fathers are representatives of God on earth; as our heavenly father is the giver of life so also are the earthly father’s givers of life.
 Malachi 4:6 says “And he will turn, the hearts of the fathers to the children, And the hearts of the children to their fathers, Lest I come and strike the earth with a curse.”

-God understands the importance of a father's and cares towards their children and He has set the standard by being the first example of a loving father.
+God understands the importance of a father’s love and cares towards their children and He has set the standard by being the first example of a loving father.

 “The SARRI report quotes research which found that “the presence of a father can contribute to cognitive development, intellectual functioning, and school achievement.
-Children growing up without fathers are more likely to experience disturbances and depression.”
+Children growing up without fathers are more likely to experience emotional disturbances and depression.”

 “Girls who grow up with their fathers are more likely to have higher self-esteem, lower levels of risky sexual behaviour, and fewer difficulties in forming and maintaining romantic relationships later in life.
 They have less likelihood of having an early pregnancy, bearing children outside marriage, marrying early, or getting divorced.”